Sz-Tim/isRev/ms/msDraft.md

 At the gradient scale, genus turnover and genus nestedness are typically comparable (Fig. 3; Paired t-test: *t~15~*=-0.67, *P*=0.51).
 When all elevations along a given gradient are compared pairwise, the difference in genus composition results from both the replacement of one genus for another and the loss of genera without replacement.

-However, between elevationally adjacent sites, ant genera, like ant species, tend to be nested (STATS) and adjacent communities differ due to the loss of genera between elevations rather than the replacement of one genus with another.
+However, between elevationally adjacent sites, ant genera, like ant species, tend to be nested; adjacent communities differ due to the loss of genera between elevations rather than the replacement of one genus with another.
 Along many gradients, turnover at the genus level is nearly zero between the majority of adjacent elevations.
 The primary exceptions are in the Philippines [@Samson1997], where turnover is higher than nestedness except at the highest elevations, and in the McPherson Range in Australia [@BurwNaka2011], where turnover is higher than nestedness along the lower half of the gradient.